 Visiting the doctor can be stressful.
 It helps to have questions written down ahead of time.
 You may also want to ask a family member or close friend to go with you to take notes.

 - What is my risk for colorectal cancer?

 - When do you recommend that I start getting tested?

 - Which screening test do you recommend?
 Why?

-- What’s involved in screening?
+- What happens during the screening?
 How do I prepare?